ens-emily/ensembl-docs/general_principles/search.md

 You can put a variety of things into the search box including:
 * a gene name (for example, BRCA2)
-* an identifier from an external database, such as  UniProt accession number or a PDBe ID
+* an identifier from an external database, such as UniProt accession number or a RefSeq ID
 * a phenotype (for example, coronary heart disease)
 * a variant identifier (for example, rs1223)
 * a location – a genomic region (for example, rat X:100000..200000)
 * a Gene Ontology (GO) term

+You can also use the search box to search these help pages and documentation.

 <iframe title="Search video" width="480" height="390" src="https://www.youtube.com/watch?v=jcvF9HJeaZk&t=3s&ab_channel=EnsemblHelpdesk" frameborder="0" allowfullscreen></iframe>